jbuisine/macop/paper.md

 - `operators`: mutators, crossovers update of solution.
 This module also has policies classes to manage the way of update and use solution.
 - `callbacks`: contains Callback class implementations for making callback instructions every number of evaluations.

-The primary advantage of using Python is that it allows you to dynamically add new attributes within the new implemented solution or algorithm classes.
+The primary advantage of using Python is that it allows you to dynamically add new members within the new implemented solution or algorithm classes.
 This of course does not close the possibilities of extension and storage of information within solutions and algorithms.
 It all depends on the need in question.

 ## Implemented algorithms